 My student is trying to decide between New Trier and another high school.
 What is my last date to purchase an iPad and sign up for orientations?

-If you are not sure if you will be attending New Trier in the fall, you have two options: (1) Purchase an iPad now and possibly return it for a full refund if you do not pick up the device, or (2) Wait to purchase an iPad and potentially miss out on the iPad model choice and preferred iPad training days and times.
+If you are not sure if you will be attending New Trier in the fall, you have two options: (1) Purchase an iPad now and possibly receive a full refund if you do not pick up the device, or (2) Wait to purchase an iPad and potentially miss out on preferred iPad training days and times.
 You may receive a refund on an iPad if you decide to not attend New Trier, providing the device is not taken from the school.

 How do I know if I qualify for an iPad loan?